 The Department of Mercantile Law is the largest department in the Faculty of Law and has 22 full-time lecturers.
 The Department has a proud tradition in excellent teaching and research.
 Fifteen of its staff members hold LLD degrees and six members are currently enrolled and/or in the process of finalising their doctorate degrees.
-Eight members of staff are NRF-rated researchers: Profs Corlia van Heerden and Hermie Coetzee (C1), Profs Stefan van Eck, Stefan Renke, Jacolien Barnard, Monray Marsellus Botha and Dr Regard Brits (C2) and Prof Femida Cassim (Ys).
+Eight members of staff are NRF-rated researchers: Profs Corlia van Heerden and Hermie Coetzee (C1), Profs Stefan van Eck, Stefan Renke, Jacolien Barnard, Monray Marsellus Botha and Dr Reghard Brits (C2) and Prof Femida Cassim (Y2).
 Many staff members are recognised, both nationally and internationally, as excellent researchers and teachers.
 Some of our members of staff serve on legislative bodies and editorial boards and many are recognised as specialists in their respective fields.

 As part of the Department's vision to prepare well-rounded individuals who are able to play an active role in the commercial world, the Department offers a wide range of subjects and courses at both undergraduate and postgraduate levels.